mgehrls/mattgehrls/articles/web-accessibilty-for-everyone-hopefully.md

 While you may think that catering to visual impairment covers a small portion of your audience, consider the following statistics:

-Blindness and low vision affect approximately 8% of the population.
+1. Blindness and low vision affect approximately 8% of the population.
-Color blindness impacts 4.25% of the population, with 8% of men and 0.5% of women affected.
+2. Color blindness impacts 4.25% of the population, with 8% of men and 0.5% of women affected.
-Moreover, as our population ages, low vision is becoming an increasingly significant accessibility consideration, particularly among internet-savvy seniors.
+3. Moreover, as our population ages, low vision is becoming an increasingly significant accessibility consideration, particularly among internet-savvy seniors.

-So, what should we account for when designing for visual impairment?
+### How to designing for visual impairment

 1. Screen Readers: These tools are essential for those who rely on auditory feedback to access web content.
 2. Keyboard Navigation: Many individuals with visual impairments rely on keyboard navigation to move through web pages.